techlozenge/project-idea/Project-Verifact.md

 ## Proposal

     Create a Google Chrome plugin that provides users with the capability of comparing one article against similar articles found on fact-checking websites.

 ## Value Proposition

     With the huge influx in fake news articles onto the internet there is an enormous need to provide users with some capability of comparing a suspect article against similar articles from fact-checking sources.
 No application can judge whether or not something is true or false.
 This application gives users an easy, convenient way to judge for themselves the validity of questionable articles.
-    It also contains a built-in history feature so that users can come back to past searches and their results for later referral.
+This plugin also contains a built-in history feature so that users can come back to past searches and their results for later referral.

 ## Technologies